-If you would like to find out more about what your child learns at school each day click in the class pages to find the Long Term Plans and Curriculum Information Sheets.
-Long Term plans (LTP) map out the areas of study across the three terms.
+If you would like to find out more about what your child learns at school click in the subject areas below or class pages to find the Long Term Plans.
+Long Term plans (LTPs) map out the areas of study across the three terms.
 They are subject to change but give an overview of study.
-The curriculum information sheets provide more specific information, such as termly highlights, key dates and key information.
-These are updated each term.

 The ‘basic’ school curriculum includes the National Curriculum, as well as religious education and sex education.

 The National Curriculum is a set of subjects and standards used by primary and secondary schools so children learn the same things.
 It covers what subjects are taught and the standards children should reach in each subject.

 Other types of school, like academies and private fee paying schools, don’t have to follow the National Curriculum.